eudaq/eudaq/README.md

 cmake -DINSTALL_PREFIX=/usr/local ..

-The main library (libEUDAQ.so) is always build, while the rest of the package is optional.
+The main library (libEUDAQ.so) is always built, while the rest of the package is optional.
 Defaults are to build the main executables and (if Qt is found) the GUI application.
-Disable this behavior by setting e.g. BUILD_main=OFF (disabling main executables) or enable e.g. producers using BUILD_tlu=ON to enable build of tlu producer and executables.
+Disable this behavior by setting e.g. BUILD_main=OFF (disabling main executables) or enable e.g. producers using BUILD_tlu=ON to enable setting up the configuration and compilation environment of tlu producer and executables.

 Example: